Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 43. Chong Nonsi Pedestrian Bridge

-As its name suggests, this is your average everyday pedestrian bridge.
+As its name suggests, this is your everyday pedestrian bridge.
 However, its one-of-a-kind structure creates interesting lines for Bangkok pics.

 44. Siam Discovery Pedestrian Bridge